ikoushikghosh/distributed-tracing-graph/README.md

 ```

-## Running with distributed-tracing in your IDE
+## Running with distributed-tracing in your IDE and review code

 ### Prerequisites
 The following items should be installed in the system: